Allergies - general

 "If I wear non plastic plasters the sore underneath gets very puffy and pus comes out.
 It is very hard to get the plaster off then and the sore goes all red and gets little red spots round it." - Maryke age 10

 "I am allergic to penicillin and I get very sick.
 I have to wear a medi-alert bracelet."

 "I am allergic to bee stings.
 I have an epi-pen at school in the office if I need it." - Joel

 "I wear socks that don't have elastic in the tops to hold them up because I get really sore and itchy."
 Bea

 ||"Pollen makes me dizzy.
 Dust and the scent of some flowers make me sneeze." |

 - Carley age 10

 "It can be hard to find out what is causing an allergy.
-Talk to your doctor and he may give you some skin tests so that you will know what is making you sick."
+Talk to your doctor and she or he may give you some skin tests so that you will know what is making you sick."

 If you know that you have asthma at certain times of the year then make sure you start your preventer medication and carry your puffer with you.